-On the grounds of a likelihood of confusion with a registered mark, the majority of Office Actions issued reject the registration of marks under Section 2(d) of the Lanham Act.
-In this case, the examining attorney has the right to reject to register a mark if they believe it is too similar to an existing registered mark and will likely lead to confusion, error, or deception.
+On the grounds of a likelihood of confusion with a registered mark, a typical office action will reject the registration of your trademark as confusingly similar to another registered trademark, under Section 2(d) of the Lanham Act.
+In this case, the examining attorney has the right to object to the registration of a mark they believe is too similar to an existing registered mark and will likely lead to confusion, error, or deception.

 A Probability of a Likelihood of Confusion

-The examining attorney will consider many elements, such as the following, to determine whether a mark is likely to lead to confusion:
+The examining attorney will consider many elements, with some examples listed below, to determine whether a mark is likely to lead to confusion:

 The applicant must use the aforementioned criteria against the potentially confusing mark in order to properly react to a refusal to register based on a likelihood of confusion.
 It is crucial to keep in mind that not all the criteria are equally weighted, and in any given situation, certain components may be more crucial than others.